 Both walk-up and drive-up testing will be available.
 No appointments required; however, you will be asked for your Banner ID and to show your AppCard.

-App State students who are concerned about symptoms they might be experiencing can contact Student Health Service at 828-262-3100; faculty and staff can contact AppHealthCare at 828-795-1970.
+App State students who are concerned about symptoms over winter break should follow instructions provided on the Student Health Service website.
+Faculty and staff can contact AppHealthCare at 828-795-1970.

 PCR (molecular) and antigen (rapid) tests are both used to diagnose whether someone is currently infected with COVID-19.
 According to the North Carolina Department of Health and Human Services (NCDHHS), each test looks for something different to determine if someone is infected: a PCR test looks for the virus’s genetic material, while an antigen test looks for specific proteins on the surface of the virus.
 PCR tests are processed in a laboratory, which can take a few days; antigen tests are often processed at the point of care, such as in a health care provider’s office, in about 15 minutes.

 Read NCDHHS’s guidance on antigen testing released Dec.
 10, 2020.